jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Your First Phoenix Page/06- Use, Import, Alias.md

 One of the most important tasks in any programming environment is bringing in code from elsewhere- it lets you reuse functionality and keep everything clean.
 Elixir and Phoenix have a series of elegant tools available to do that.

 In this chapter we're going to focus on the `use`, `import`, and `alias` keywords and what they specifically bring to our Router and Controller files.
-There are, of course, methods beyond this (config files, mix, etc.) that we'll cover later.
+There are, of course, functions beyond this (config files, mix, etc.) that we'll cover later.

 If you start to feel lost during this chapter, that's okay.
 Just power on through, then come back later when you've had more exposure to the framework.
 The main goal with this chapter is that our uses of `use` and `import` feel less magical and arbitrary, so knowing that there is a logic is almost as good as understanding the logic.